 In most cases, onsite users will still get network access to applications and resources, and in many cases even external users will get network access for some applications and protocols.

 The value of ZTNA is quite clear, yet if we are talking about complex environments, it isn’t such a smooth transition as the diagram shows.

 The cybersecurity space is complex.
 There are different types of users, systems, applications, platforms and networks.
 CISOs and IT managers are required to address many different use cases such as controlled access, remote access and cross-organizational collaboration.
 Regulatory and compliance requirements also need to be taken into consideration.
 There are also additional security aspects to be examined, such as fitting in MFA, choosing SSO or other login, addressing latency and coverage, and the list goes on.

-This is why zero trust is a journey and thinking ahead is crucial.
+This is why zero trust is a journey and thinking ahead when planning zero trust network access is crucial.
 CISOs, CIOs and IT Managers need to choose the right technology and provider for the organization’s current and future needs and keep in mind that times change, so agility is key.
 Zero trust has to be implemented by design and as a practice, not as a quick fix.

 7 Questions to Ask Yourself When Picking Your ZTNA Provider

 When choosing a ZTNA provider and technology, here are seven questions to ask yourself.

 - Who has control of the access rules?